Charlie Hebdo shooting: Charlie Hebdo headquarters

 On the morning of 7 January 2015, a Wednesday, Charlie Hebdo staff were gathered at 10 Rue Nicolas-Appert in the 11th arrondissement of Paris for the weekly editorial meeting starting around 10:30.
-The magazine had moved into an unmarked office at this address following the 2011 firebombing of their previous premises due to the magazine's original satirisation of Muhammad.
+The magazine had moved into an unmarked office at this address following the 2011 firebombing of their previous premises due to its original satirisation of Muhammad.

 Around 11:00a.m., two armed and hooded men first burst into the wrong address at 6 Rue Nicolas-Appert, shouting "Is this Charlie Hebdo?" and threatening people.
 After realising their mistake and firing a bullet through a glass door, the two men left for 10 Rue Nicolas-Appert.
 There, they encountered cartoonist Corinne "Coco" Rey and her young daughter outside and at gunpoint, forced her to enter the passcode into the electronic door.

 The men sprayed the lobby with gunfire upon entering.
 The first victim was maintenance worker Frédéric Boisseau, who was killed as he sat at the reception desk.
 The gunmen forced Rey at gunpoint to lead them to a second-floor office, where 15 staff members were having an editorial meeting, Charlie Hebdos first news conference of the year.
 Reporter Laurent Léger said they were interrupted by what they thought was the sound of a firecracker—the gunfire from the lobby—and recalled, "We still thought it was a joke.
 The atmosphere was still joyous."

 The gunmen burst into the meeting room.
 The shooting lasted five to ten minutes.
 The gunmen aimed at the journalists' heads and killed them.
 During the gunfire, Rey survived uninjured by hiding under a desk, from where she witnessed the murders of Wolinski and Cabu.
 Léger also survived by hiding under a desk as the gunmen entered.
 Ten of the twelve people murdered were shot on the second floor, past the security door.

 Psychoanalyst Elsa Cayat, a French columnist of Tunisian Jewish descent, was killed.
 Another female columnist present at the time, crime reporter Sigolène Vinson, survived; one of the shooters aimed at her but spared her, saying, "I'm not killing you because you are a woman", and telling her to convert to Islam, read the Quran and wear a veil.
 She said he left shouting, "Allahu Akbar!
 Allahu Akbar!"
 Other witnesses reported that the gunmen identified themselves as belonging to al-Qaeda in Yemen.